bodsch/ansible-openvpn/README.md

 ### OpenVPN Clients

-There are two types of clients:

-- *mobile clients*: Like laptops, mobile phones that log on to the server via an OpenVPN client.
-- *static clients*: standing servers that also need a connection, but are installed in a data centre.

 The generated OVPN files for mobile clients are stored on the VPN server under `/root/vpn-configs`.
 You can also transfer them to the Ansible controller.